List of NFL awards: Offensive Player of the Year

 The NFL Offensive Player of the Year Award is an annual award given by various organizations to the player who is considered the top offensive player during the regular season.
 Organizations which issue the award include AP, PFWA, and Sporting News.
 The AP's award is recognized at the annual NFL Honors ceremony.

 Defensive Player of the Year

 A Defensive Player of the Year has been recognized annually by various selectors.
 Awards include the Associated Press NFL Defensive Player of the Year Award (since 1971), Pro Football Writers Association NFL Defensive Player of the Year (since 1969), and Newspaper Enterprise Association Defensive Player of the Year Award (1966–1997).
+The Associated Press award has been presented annually at the NFL Honors since 2012.

 Rookie of the Year

 Several organizations have given an award to honor each season's top rookie, usually on both offense and defense.
 United Press International gave an NFL rookie of the year award from 1955 to 1969, and from 1970 to 1996 honored the top rookies in both the NFC and AFC.
 From 1964 to 1996, the Newspaper Enterprise Association gave the Bert Bell Memorial Trophy to the NFL's most outstanding rookie.
 The Associated Press has given an offensive rookie of the year award since 1957 and a defensive rookie of the year award since 1967.
 Pepsi began awarding an overall rookie of the year in 2002.
 Since 2011, the AP and Pepsi awards have been presented at the NFL Honors.